LGBTQ culture in Shanghai

 The city of Shanghai, China, a global center for finance, technology, manufacturing, and transportation, has a presence of LGBT (lesbian, gay, bisexual, and transgender) people.

 Hongwei Bao, author of "Queering/Querying Cosmopolitanism: Queer Spaces in Shanghai," stated that the LGBT community in Shanghai has a more cautious attitude in comparison to LGBT communities in other Chinese cities.
 Bao wrote that there is a sense that Shanghai has a culture superior to that of other areas in China and that "Shanghai’s gay identity bears the imprint of this self-identified cultural superiority brought about by their experience with colonialism and capitalism in the twentieth century."

 History

 After the Proclamation of the People's Republic of China until the 1970s, homosexuality was suppressed.
 Cruising areas, including public toilets, river banks, and parks, were used in the 1970s and 1980s.
 They were known as beats, or dian'er in Chinese.
-By 2012 wealthier LGBT persons began visiting bars, cafes, restaurants, and shopping areas.
+By 2012 wealthier LGBT people began visiting bars, cafes, restaurants, and shopping areas.

 The first ever lala (lesbian, female bisexual, and transgender male to female) group in Shanghai is the Shanghai Nvai Lesbian Group.

 Bao wrote that there are many LGBT-related non-governmental organizations in Shanghai, and that an employee of one LGBT NGO told him that the NGOs in Shanghai have better relations to one another compared to the LGBT NGOs in other Chinese cities.

+In 2020, ShanghaiPride was forced to halt events.
+In 2024, one of the last remaining lesbian bars in Shanghai and the country, the Roxie, was forced to close.